SidPresse/NelmioApiDocBundle/README.md

 ## Configuration ##

-You can specify your own API name:
+You can specify your own API name and description:

     # app/config/config.yml
     nelmio_api_doc:
         name: My API
+        desc: API description

 This bundle provides a sandbox mode in order to test API methods.
 You can configure this sandbox using the following parameters: